Phat-Taupe-Pests/BangazonAPI/README.md

 ### Customers

 * GET You can access a list of all customers by running a Get call to `http://localhost:5000/customer`
 * GET one.
-You can get the information on a single customer by runnning a Get call to http://localhost:5000/customer/{customerID}.
+You can get the information on a single customer by running a Get call to http://localhost:5000/customer/{customerID}.
 This method will return the customer with nested completed orders under the "Orders" property
 >Note you need to have a customers unique ID number to get the correct information
 * GET all customers that have created an order by running Get `http://localhost:5000/customer/?active=true`
 * GET all customers that have NOT created an order by running Get `http://localhost:5000/customer/?active=false`